What is the IRB?

 Do I need to submit my research to the IRB for approval?

-If you are unsure if your research project requires a full review of research, or qualifies for exemption or expedited review, please consult the advising faculty member overseeing the research.
+If you are unsure if your project falls under the authority of the IRB, requires a full review of research, or qualifies for exemption or expedited review, please consult the advising faculty member overseeing the research.

 Can I begin my research and then apply for approval?

 No. Research must be approved by the IRB before any research begins.

 What is the difference in a "full" review, "expedited" review and "exempt" review?
 Do all types of research reviews require IRB approval?

 All research must be reviewed regardless of the type of review (i.e., full, expedited, or exempt).
 In order to have your research approved by the IRB, you must submit your research review request application to CFLOW.